 Don’t panic if it says your serial number is not valid.
 If you purchased a perpetual license, it doesn’t mean you can’t use your product anymore.

 There are several reasons why the serial number is no longer valid.
-Your serial number is probably has been upgraded to newer version.
-Or you may use a wrong product key.
+Your serial number is probably has been upgraded to a newer version.
+Or you may use the wrong product key.

 6. Activation Limit Reached